seanfisk/python-project-template/README.rst

     Install runtime dependencies for the package.
 This list is meant to *exclude* versions of dependent packages that do not work with this Python package.
 This is intended to be run automatically by ``pip`` or ``easy_install``.

 pip requirements file
     Install runtime and/or development dependencies for the package.
 Replicate an environment by specifying exact versions of packages that are confirmed to work together.
 The goal is to `ensure repeatability`_ and provide developers with an identical development environment.
-This is intended to be run automatically by the developer.
+This is intended to be run manually by the developer using ``pip install -r requirements-dev.txt``.

 For more information, see the answer provided by Ian Bicking (author of pip) to `this StackOverflow question`_.